 The nation’s largest and most comprehensive state university system, The State University of New York (SUNY), was founded at Potsdam, New York in 1816.
 Years later, the Morrill Act of 1862 led to the creation of four Ivy League land-grant SUNY colleges, which now currently exist at Cornell University.
-SUNY was officially established in February 1948 when New York became the 48th state, of the then 48 states, to create a state university system.
+SUNY was officially established in February 1948 when New York became the 48th state to create a state university system.
 SUNY initially represented a consolidation of 29 unaffiliated institutions, including 11 teachers’ colleges.
 All of these colleges, with their unique histories and backgrounds, united for a common goal: To serve New York State.
 Since 1948 SUNY has grown to include 64 individual colleges and universities that were either formerly independent institutions or directly founded by the State University of New York.

 Today, the State University of New York's 64 geographically dispersed campuses bring educational opportunity within commuting distance of virtually all New Yorkers and comprise the nation's largest comprehensive system of public higher education.
 The State University of New York’s 64 campuses are divided into four categories, based on educational mission, the kinds of academic opportunities available, and degrees offered.
 SUNY offers students a wide diversity of educational options: short-term vocational/technical courses, certificate programs, associate degree programs, baccalaureate degree programs, graduate degrees and post-doctoral studies.
 The University offers access to almost every field of academic or professional study somewhere within the system via 7,669 degree and certificate programs overall.